-As of April 30, 2024, we had \$376,000 in cash and cash equivalents.
-In May 2024, subsequent to the end of our fiscal year, we entered into a transaction with an investor that, if the investor bides by its commitments, should produce a temporarily significant dollar amount of financing, subject to our ability to achieve certain milestones.
-Based on our current operating plan, we believe that this funding will be enable us to fund our operations for the next twelve months.
+As of April 30, 2025, we had \$3.9 million in cash and cash equivalents.
+In February 2025, we entered into a transaction with an investor that resulted in raising an additional \$4.0 million subsequent to year end.
+Based on our current operating plan, we believe that this funding will not be sufficient to fund our operations for the next twelve months.
 In particular, we need additional funds to allow us to fund Phase II clinical trials for AL001 in Alzheimer's, BD, MDD and PTSD and to complete the on-going Phase I/IIA clinical trial for ALZN002 to treat mild to moderate dementia of the Alzheimer's type.
 However, changing circumstances or inaccurate estimates by us may cause us to use capital significantly faster than we currently anticipate, and we may need to spend more money than currently expected because of circumstances beyond our control.
 For example, our ongoing clinical trial for ALZN002 or our planned clinical trials for AL001 may encounter technical, enrollment or other issues that could cause our development costs to increase more than we expect.
 We will not have sufficient funds to complete any of these planned or ongoing clinical trials or the clinical development of either AL001 or ALZN002 through regulatory approval.
 We will need to raise substantial additional capital to complete the development and commercialization of each of those product candidates, which additional capital, if available on reasonable terms if at all, may be raised through the sale of our common stock or other securities or through the entering into of alternative strategic transactions, or cause our stockholders to incur substantial dilution.